Frequently Asked Questions

 Is the wheat genetically modified in any way?

-No. Ultragrain is an all-natural, 100% whole grain product.
+No. Ultragrain is a 100% whole grain product.
 In fact, there are no GMO wheat flours at all.Back to Top

 Is Ultragrain kosher?